Updated July 3, 2023

 - Perspective: Pull the side handle and press the Ctrl + Alt + Shift key combo.
 In Mac, use Cmd + Option + Shift while dragging.

-- Distort: Hold the Ctrl key or CMD button and drag the corner handle.
+- Distort: Press the Ctrl or CMD button and drag the corner handle.

 - Next, activate the free transform tool